codeceptjs/CodeceptJS/docs/plugins.md

 ## heal

 Self-healing tests with OpenAI.

 This plugin is experimental and requires OpenAI API key.

-To use it you need to set OPENAI_API_KEY env variable and enable plugin inside condig.
+To use it you need to set OPENAI_API_KEY env variable and enable plugin inside the config.

 ```js
 plugins: {